fenio/setup-k3s/README.md

 2. Waits for the k3s service to start
 3. Waits for the cluster to become ready (nodes Ready, system pods Running)
 4. Exports `KUBECONFIG` environment variable and output

+**No cleanup needed** - GitHub Actions runners are ephemeral and destroyed after each workflow run, so there's no need to restore system state.

 ## Requirements